ppandey20/angular2-http-and-observables/README.md

 ## Installation

-- Clone the repo: `git clone git@github.com:scotch-io/angular2-starter-basic`
+- Clone the repo
-- Choose the new directory: `cd angular2-starter-basic`
+- Choose the new directory
 - Install dependencies: `npm install`
 - Start the app: `npm start`
 - View the app: <http://localhost:3000>